AlinaPeluso/MEII/README.md

 ## Section 1: Data

-The key environmental factors with known health effects used to generate the multi-exposure index are available here:
+The key environmental factors with known health effects used to generate the multi-exposure index are available here: MEII_data.csv

 ```
 # Environmental exposures factors